Loading...

 Phase 2: Structured Amicable Collection (Weeks 1–8)

-Licensed demand, decision-maker engagement, field pressure, and negotiation calibrated to the debtor's situation.
-For commercial debts, the negotiation is typically more sophisticated — instalments with security, settlement with acceleration clauses, or payment against contract modifications.
+Licensed demand, decision-maker engagement, field pressure, and negotiation calibrated to the debtor’s situation.

 Phase 3: Legal Proceedings and Enforcement